Pocket Squares | Rules and Etiquette in 2023

 If your pocket square has a pattern or print, for example, then pick a colour from that palette to bring your look together and match it to a primary colour in your tie such as in the image below.
 The burgundy in the tie is reflected in sections of the pocket square design.

 Equally, you could choose a pocket square that is a shade lighter or darker than the core colour of your ensemble.
 Remember, it’s all in the detail, so don’t be afraid to bring out an accent colour on a subtle pinstripe or checked shirt.
-In the video below, Leah has outlined the simple rules to pairing your tie and pocket square.
+In the video below, Leah has outlined the simple rules for pairing your tie and pocket square.

 Below are some examples of tie and pocket square combinations using three of the most popular jacket colours of navy, charcoal and brown.
 Firstly, we will start with navy.
-The combinations range from a very subtle complementary colour matching in the first image through to more obviously paired colours in the second and third images.
+The combinations range from a very subtle complementary colour matching, in the first image, through to more obviously paired colours in the second and third images.

 Below are some grey jacket combinations.
 We particularly like the third image pairing a yellow tie with our Kingfisher pocket square which has a strong contrast against the jacket.